 - Assessment of a unit’s future potential and identification of priorities for making improvements in quality and stature.

 - Agreement at the levels of the faculty, dean, and provost on the priorities, action items, and a timeline for implementation necessary to build excellence in an academic unit.

 Approximately eight separate reviews of academic programs will be conducted each year and will typically follow a timetable that allows the entire review process to be completed within an 18-month period.

-The Office of the Provost funds and manages the review process, led by the Associate Provost for Strategic Initiatives as the Provost’s designee, working in close collaboration with the academic and administrative leadership of the units under review.
+The Office of the Provost funds and manages the review process, led by the Associate Provost for Graduate Affairs as the Provost’s designee, working in close collaboration with the academic and administrative leadership of the units under review.

 The complete guidelines are also available as a PDF: APR Guidelines